Priyaanshuuu/Trao/docs/architecture.md

 MongoDB -> MongoDB Atlas

-LLM -> Groq API
+LLM -> OpenAI API

 The frontend and backend must share `AUTH_INTERNAL_SECRET`.
-The backend must configure `FRONTEND_ORIGIN`, `MONGODB_URI`, and `LLM_API_KEY` for Groq.
+The backend must configure `FRONTEND_ORIGIN`, `MONGODB_URI`, and `LLM_API_KEY` for OpenAI.
 A sleeping backend can interrupt generation, so a persistent service is preferred for the demo.